xigxog/kubefox/docs/quickstart.md

 # Quickstart

 Welcome to the world of KubeFox!
-In this technical guide, we'll walk you through the process of setting up a local Kubernetes cluster using kind and deploying your first KubeFox app.
-From creating environments and deploying apps to testing and version control, we'll cover it all.
-Whether you're a seasoned developer or just getting started, this guide will help you navigate the intricacies of KubeFox with ease.
+This technical guide will walk you through the process of setting up a local Kubernetes cluster using kind and deploying your inaugural KubeFox app.
+From crafting environments and deploying apps to testing and version control, we'll cover it all.
+Whether you're a seasoned developer or just getting started, this guide will help you navigate the fundamentals of a comprehensive software development lifecycle leveraging KubeFox.
 Let's dive in!

 ## Prerequisites